t-karasova/grs-samples-python/tutorial_pagination.md

 ## Success

-You have completed the tutorial and now we **encourage** you to **test the pagination by yourself**, right here in the CloudShell environment, using different combinations of values for pagination parameters.
+You have completed the tutorial and now we **encourage** you to **test the pagination by yourself**, right here in the Cloud Shell environment, using different combinations of values for pagination parameters.

 **Thank you for completing this tutorial!**